The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Case Studies

 We then find the rate of change with respect to the infected place $I$, and evaluate at the DFE.
-From this we find the inverse to give
+From this, we find the inverse to give

 Now that we have $F$ and $V$ matrices, we can find $R_0$ by multiplying and determining the dominant eigenvalue.
+Thus, \begin{adjustwidth}{-\extralength}{0cm}

-The dominant eigenvalue for this particular system is an incredibly long algebraic expression.
-However, with the $F$ and $V$ matrices matching that of the system outlined in the paper \cite{bichara2018multi} and subsequently for two patches and two groups in Equations \ref{eq:S1_Pa}-\ref{eq:R2_Pa}, the resulting $R_0$ coming from the dominant eigenvalue will be equal.
+\end{adjustwidth} The dominant eigenvalue for this particular system is an incredibly long algebraic expression.
+However, with the $F$ and $V$ matrices matching that of the system outlined in the paper~\cite{bichara2018multi} and subsequently for two patches and two groups in Equations \eqref{eq:S1_Pa}--\eqref{eq:R2_Pa}, the resulting $R_0$ coming from the dominant eigenvalue will be equal.

-\subsection{SIR Vector-borne Model}
+\subsection{SIR Vector-Borne Model}

-The outline of the original ODE system coming from Wedajo et al. describes the SIR Malaria model \cite{wedajo2018analysis}, but the structure of this model can be taken more broadly to represent a simple example of vector-borne disease modeling.
+The outline of the original ODE system, as described by Wedajo et al. \cite{wedajo2018analysis}, is based on the SIR Malaria model.
+However, the structure of this model can be taken more broadly to represent a simple example of vector-borne disease modeling.
 The SIR vector-borne model demonstrates the adaptability of our method to different modes of transmission, extending its applicability from directly transmitted diseases to complex vector-host systems.
-The compartments $S_h, I_h, R_h, S_v,$ and $ I_v$ represent susceptible humans, infected humans, recovered humans, susceptible vectors, and infected vectors.
+The compartments $ S_h$, $ I_h$, $ R_h$, $ S_v$, and $I_v$ represent susceptible humans, infected humans, recovered humans, susceptible vectors, and infected vectors, respectively.
 Note that in a vector-borne model, the vector's infected compartments are considered general infected compartments for purposes of calculating $R_0$.
 The vector for Malaria in the original model is mosquitoes.
 The parameters $\Pi, \beta_{hv}, \mu_h, \delta, \alpha, \sigma, \Lambda, \beta_{vh},$ and $ \mu_v$ represent birth/immigration of humans, the rate of infected vectors infecting humans, human natural death rate, the rate of infected humans immigrating, the rate of infected humans emigrating, the recovery rate, the birth/immigration rate of the vector, the rate of infected humans infecting vectors, and natural vector death rate, respectively.
+The SIR Vector-borne system is described by the following system of equations:

+From Figure \ref{fig:Vector_borne PN} we determine that there are two infected places ($I_H$, $I_v$) per patch.
+Then, $F$ and $V$ matrices will be two by two.